Miserlou/Poop/README.md

-# Poop 💩
+# 💩 Poop

-''Poop'' is an ad-blocker which blocks Google ads _and the pages that host them_.
+**Poop** is an ad-blocker which blocks Google ads _and the pages that host them_.

-The mission of the project is to leave the user with a ''purely non-commercial'' internet browsing experience.
+The mission of the project is to leave the user with a _purely non-commercial_ web browsing experience.

 ## What?

 The internet is completely smeared with poop.
 Low-quality, click-baity, designed-to-infuriate, ad-supported poop.
 I'm sick of it.

+Ad-blockers do a great job of blocking ad units themselves, but nothing to block the shitty content which surrounds them.
+Poop aims to solve this problem.

 ## Development / Usage